 Quality, Specialized Care for Hair, Skin, and Nails

 While other doctors and health professionals can claim to be experts in skin disease, only doctors with specific training and certification can call themselves board-certified dermatologists.
 To become a board-certified dermatologist, a doctor must successfully complete:

 - Medical school.

 - One year internship of required general medical training.

 - A dermatology residency program, usually 3 years.

 - An exam given by the American Board of Dermatology.

 Similarly, a board-certified dermatopathologist undergoes the above training with an additional specialized training year called a fellowship in dermatopathology, followed by another exam administered by the American Boards of Dermatology and Pathology.

 More information on the training required to become a dermatologist and dermatopathologist as well as the various reasons to see a dermatologist can be found in the patient information section of the American Academy of Dermatology Website.

 Advanced Dermatology Center is committed to providing certified, experienced, high-quality dermatology care.
-Dr. Boddicker, a board-certified dermatologist, and Dr. Lester, a board-certified dermatologist and dermatopathologist, are both accepting new patients.
+Dr. Boddicker, a board-certified dermatologist, is accepting new patients.
 Schedule an appointment to discuss your skin concerns today!